cloudless-hq/atreyu/README.md

 - Bookmark and History Managers
 - Electron Apps

-## Examples of what is not a great fit
+## Usecase examples that are not a great fit
 - Landing Pages
 - Web Magazines
 - Blogs (though it is a great fit for a standalone post writing application that publishes the posts as static assets)